Who I am

 Talia Ringer.
 Proofs and Conversations.
 To appear in the AMS Early Career Notices in 2024.

 Audrey Seo*, Chris Lam*, Dan Grossman, and Talia Ringer.
 Correctly Compiling Proofs About Programs Without Proving Compilers Correct.
-To appear in ITP 2024.
+ITP 2024.

 Dylan Zhang, Curt Tigges, Zory Zhang, Stella Biderman, Maxim Raginsky, and Talia Ringer.
 Transformer-Based Models Are Not Yet Perfect At Learning to Emulate Structural Recursion.
 TMLR 2024.
 (2023 short whitepaper version here.)